-- Clear away snow from around the base of your vehicle, especially any that is blocking the exhaust pipe. - Check again from time to time to be sure snow does not collect there. - Open a window about 5 cm (two inches) on the side of the vehicle that is away from the wind to bring in fresh air. - Fully open the air outlets on or under the instrument panel. - Adjust the Climate Control system to a setting that circulates the air inside the vehicle and set the fan speed to the highest setting.
-See Climate Control System in the Index.
+· Clear away snow from around the base of your vehicle. especially any that is blocking the exhaust pipe.

+- · Check again from time to time to be sure snow does not collect there - Open a window about 5 cm (2 in) on the side of the vehicle that is away from the wind to bring in fresh air. - · Fully open the air outlets on or under the instrument panel.

+· Adjust the climate control system to a setting that circulates the air inside the vehicle and set the fan speed to the highest setting.
+See Climate Control System in the Index

-For more information about carbon monoxide, see Engine Exhaust on page 3-37.
+For more information about carbon monoxide. see Engine Exhaust on page 9-26.

 Snow can trap exhaust gases under your vehicle.
-This can cause deadly CO (carbon monoxide) gas to get inside.
-CO could overcome you and kill you.
+This can cause deadly CO (Carbon Monoxide) gas to get inside.
+CO could overcome you and kill vou.
 You cannot see it or smell it, so you might not know it is in your vehicle.
 Clear away snow from around the base of your vehicle, especially any that is blocking the exhaust.